-America's health system is bedeviled by the combination of the world's highest costs and relatively poor health status.
-Healthcare reform via The Affordable Care Act ("Obamacare") partially addresses the terrible fact that when the Act was passed, 50 million Americans have not had health insurance.
-It also partially addresses the issues of health status and health costs.
-Revisions will undoubtedly be needed to fully achieve the goals of health care reform.
+Americas' health system is bedeviled by the combination of the world's highest costs and relatively poor health status.
+Healthcare reform addresses the terrible fact that 50 million Americans have not had health insurance, but it is questionable whether it realistically addresses the issues of health status and health costs.
+It is time for liberalism needs to take this issue on realistically rather than ideologically.

 The civil rights agenda has not been completely achieved.
-That a black man was elected President of the United States demonstrates great progress.
-But masses of data that show continuing economic and health disparities between minorities and whites making it clear that the civil rights agenda has not yet been completed.
+That a black man is now President of the United States demonstrates great progress.
+But the color of those who suffered most from the floods in New Orleans caused by Hurricane Katrina as well as masses of data that show continuing economic and health disparities between minorities and whites make it clear that the civil rights agenda has not yet been completed.
 Liberalism should work towards its completion.

 Traditional moralists continue to try to make sexual behavior the defining moral issue of our time and to limit individual freedoms accordingly.
-Liberals must respond (1) that the fundamental family value is caring for one's family members and accepting responsibility for their well-being, (2) that privacy and pluralism are fundamental moral values, and (3) that overcoming profound poverty, eliminating discrimination, protecting the environment, and opposing unjust wars are the real defining moral values of our time.
+Liberals must respond (1) that the fundamental family value is caring for one's family members and accepting responsibility for their well-being, (2) with an active defense of privacy and pluralism as fundamental moral values, and (3) with an insistence that the overcoming profound poverty, eliminating discrimination, protecting the environment, and opposing unjust wars are the real defining moral values of our time.